 Birth Trauma and Post Natal PTSD

-Birth trauma or Post Natal PTSD isn’t necessarily caused by sensational or dramatic events during childbirth but there a complicated mix of objective (e.g. the type of delivery) and subjective (e.g. feelings of loss of control) factors such as:
+PTSD or C-PTSD isn’t necessarily caused by sensational or dramatic events during childbirth or pregnancy but there a complicated mix of objective (e.g. the type of delivery) and subjective (e.g. feelings of loss of control) factors such as:

 - You had a very lengthy labour